TOOL ASSISTED THERAPY

-Tool assisted therapy or also known as Instrument Aided Soft Tissue Manipulation (IASTM).
+IASTM stands for Instrument Aided Soft Tissue Manipulation.
 The purpose behind IASTM is multi-factorial.
 The techniques are designed to produce a healing response from the body to the affected area.
 This is accomplished through breakdown of the capillary beds inducing nutrition to the tissues of the injured area.